deekay11/javascript-refactoring-exercise/README.md

 We've already created the unit tests to validate your solution.

 The unit tests are currently passing.
-They should continue to pass after you have refactored the code.
+They should continue to pass after you have refactore d the code.

 ------------------